microsoft/vscode-docs/release-notes/latest.md

 ![jsconfig-template](images/March/jsconfig-template.png)

-Similarly when your JavaScript project is growing too large, esp. because of library folders like _node_modules_ et al, we ask you to edit the `exclude` list.
+Similarly when your JavaScript project is growing too large, often because of library folders like _node_modules_, we will prompt you to edit the `exclude` list.

 ### Go To Symbol is back